Skip to main content

 Introduction

-“Our members are at the heart of everything we do and we recognise the different support each and every one of our members need in order to excel both on and off the field of play.
-Equality, Equity, Diversity and Inclusion is integral to all our services we provide and we are dedicated to identifying and removing barriers to inclusion, by embedding ED&I across our policies, processes and practices.
+“Our members are at the centre of everything we do and we understand that each player requires different support to thrive both on and off the field.
+Equity, diversity and inclusion underpin all of our services, and we are committed to identifying and removing barriers by embedding them throughout our policies, processes and practices.

 Our Journey From 2020, An EDI Timeline